snugghash/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 **Note:** The mirror directive will be applied to all paths within the ingress resource.

 The request sent to the mirror is linked to the original request.
 If you have a slow mirror backend, then the original request will throttle.

+Multiple such annotations can be set in order to mirror to multiple URIs.

 For more information on the mirror module see [ngx_http_mirror_module](https://nginx.org/en/docs/http/ngx_http_mirror_module.html)